AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/repoless.md

 You will also need to ask Adobe to configure two items for you.
 Reach out to Adobe via your Slack channel or raise a support issue to make these requests.

 * The [aem.live configuration service](https://www.aem.live/docs/config-service-setup#prerequisites) is active for your environment and you are configured as an administrator.
-* The repoless feature must be enabled for your org by Adobe.
+* The repoless feature must be enabled for your program by Adobe.

 ## Activate Repoless Feature {#activate}